 The histogram shows the distribution of color values in the image (after any adjustments applied).
 In addition to color distribution, histograms are useful for assessing image characteristics like overall contrast and the extent of clipping.
-The histogram can hidden by tapping on the word "Histogram" or using the Adjustment menu.
+In landscape orientation, the histogram can be hidden by tapping on the word "Histogram" or using the Tools adjustment (discussed below).
 When the screen is held vertically, the histogram appears as a floating view over the image.